-Looking to buy a home, or renegotiate your mortgage, in the new year?
-Here’s what Educators Financial Group clients should know about the changes from the Office of the Superintendent of Financial Institutions (OSFI) Canada that are coming in the new year:
+Looking to buy a home, or renegotiate your mortgage?
+Here’s what Educators Financial Group clients should know about the changes from the Office of the Superintendent of Financial Institutions (OSFI) Canada that came into effect January 1, 2018:

 1. There are changes to the mortgage stress test.

 Non-insured mortgage consumers – those with a 20% or greater down payment – will have to qualify using a new minimum qualifying rate.
 Whereas before, non-insured mortgage consumers qualified at the rate offered by the lender, now they will have to qualify at the greater of the five-year benchmark rate published by the Bank of Canada (currently 4.89%) OR the lender contractual mortgage rate plus two percent.

 Insured mortgage consumers – those with a down payment of less than 20% must now qualify for a mortgage at the Bank of Canada rate.

 Here’s an example:

 |Mortgage Amount $400,000||If Your Contract Rate is 3.44%||Benchmark Rate 4.99%|

 *The chart above is based on 35% GDS RATIO (Gross Debt Service Ratio) and a 25 year amortization.

 Homebuyers will still be able to refinance up to 80% of the value of their home.
 They will have to pass the same stress test as above.